We are now on LinkedIn, you can get more guides from usFollow Now

 Well, in this article today, we will provide a step-by-step guide on how you can close a credit card without hurting your credit score.

-A Step-by-Step Guide on How to Close a Credit Card Account Without Hurting Your Credit
+How to Close a Credit Card Account Without Hurting Your Credit: A Step-by-Step Guide

-Follow the following steps below to easily close your credit card account without affecting your credit score.
+Follow the steps below to easily close your credit card account without affecting your credit score.

-Before closing a credit card, assess your overall credit utilization.
+The first thing you have to do when you want to close your credit card is to asses and verify your overall credit utilization.
 This is the percentage of your available credit that you are currently using.
-A higher credit utilization ratio can adversely affect your credit score.

 Ask the credit card issuer to send you a written confirmation that the account has been closed at your request.
 This confirmation can be valuable in case of any discrepancies or future credit reporting issues.